coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 A *format* is an extension of the string denoting the notation with the possible following elements delimited by single quotes:

-- extra spaces are translated into simple spaces

-- tokens of the form ``'/ '`` are translated into breaking point, in case a line break occurs, an indentation of the number of spaces after the “ ``/``” is applied (2 spaces in the given example)
+- tokens of the form ``'/ '`` are translated into breaking points.
+If there is a line break, indents the number of spaces appearing after the “``/``” (no indentation in the example)

-- token of the form ``'//'`` force writing on a new line
+- tokens of the form ``'//'`` force writing on a new line

 - well-bracketed pairs of tokens of the form ``'[ '`` and ``']'`` are
-  translated into printing boxes; in case a line break occurs, an extra indentation of the number of spaces given after the “ ``[``” is applied (4 spaces in the example)
+  translated into printing boxes; if there is a line break, an extra indentation of the number of spaces after the “``[``” is applied

-- well-bracketed pairs of tokens of the form ``'[hv '`` and ``']'`` are translated into horizontal-or-else-vertical printing boxes; if the content of the box does not fit on a single line, then every breaking point forces a newline and an extra indentation of the number of spaces given after the “ ``[``” is applied at the beginning of each newline (3 spaces in the example)
+- well-bracketed pairs of tokens of the form ``'[hv '`` and ``']'`` are translated into horizontal-or-else-vertical printing boxes; if the content of the box does not fit on a single line, then every breaking point forces a new line and an extra indentation of the number of spaces after the “``[hv``” is applied at the beginning of each new line

-- well-bracketed pairs of tokens of the form ``'[v '`` and ``']'`` are translated into vertical printing boxes; every breaking point forces a newline, even if the line is large enough to display the whole content of the box, and an extra indentation of the number of spaces given after the “``[``” is applied at the beginning of each newline
+- well-bracketed pairs of tokens of the form ``'[v '`` and ``']'`` are translated into vertical printing boxes; every breaking point forces a new line, even if the line is large enough to display the whole content of the box, and an extra indentation of the number of spaces after the “``[v``” is applied at the beginning of each new line (3 spaces in the example)

+- extra spaces in other tokens are preserved in the output

 Notations disappear when a section is closed.
 No typing of the denoted expression is performed at definition time.
 Type checking is done only